Training

 There are a few things that make my training so successful:

-• A background as a teacher means I am used to talking in from of groups
+A background as a teacher means I am used to talking in front of groups

 Blue Smile (https://www.bluesmile.org.uk) is a leading mental health children’s charity in Cambridgeshire.
 I was fortunate enough to be invited to provide them with ADHD training.
 I got lots of lovely positive feedback from the individual therapists and this is what the programme lead had to say: